-The Plan offers the Employee Assistance Program (EAP) with Cigna as a standalone Plan that Participating Groups may offer to Employees who waived EHP coverage as a qualified opt out.
+The Plan offers the Employee Assistance Program (EAP) with Cigna as a standalone Plan that Participating Groups may offer to Employees who are Eligible Individuals for EHP coverage but are not enrolled in coverage.

 Please note that Eligible Individuals who enroll in the GMAP are automatically enrolled in the Cigna EAP and thus should not be enrolled in the Standalone EAP Plan.